John C. Bogle: Personal life

 Bogle attended his wife's Presbyterian church, but maintained his faith as an Episcopalian.

 At age 31, Bogle suffered from his first of several cardiac arrests, and at age 38, he was diagnosed with the rare heart disease arrhythmogenic right ventricular dysplasia.
 He received a heart transplant in 1996 at age 66.

 Bogle received honorary doctorates from Princeton University in 2005 and Villanova University in 2011.
 Bogle served on the board of trustees of the National Constitution Center in Philadelphia, a museum dedicated to the U.S. Constitution.
 He had previously served as chairman of the board from 1999 through 2007.

 Politically, Bogle was a Republican (a self-described Teddy Roosevelt Republican), although he voted for Bill Clinton, Barack Obama in 2008 and 2012, and Hillary Clinton in 2016.
 He supported the Volcker rule and tighter rules on money market funds, and was critical of what he believed was the US government's lack of regulation of the financial sector.
 Bogle said the current system in the US had "gotten out of balance", and advocated for "taxes to discourage short-term speculation, limits on leverage, transparency for financial derivatives, stricter punishments for financial crimes, and a unified fiduciary standard for all money managers".
 In 2017, Bogle stated his belief that President Donald Trump's policies were good for the market in the short term, but dangerous for society as a whole in the long term.

 Bogle died on January 16, 2019, at his home in Bryn Mawr, Pennsylvania.
-After Bogle's death, Warren Buffett attributed Bogle's contribution to help individual investors to steer in a better "direction" in the field of investing.
+After Bogle's death, Warren Buffett paid tribute to Bogle's contribution in helping individual investors steer in a better "direction" in the field of investing.
 "Jack did more for American investors as a whole than any individual I've known", Buffett said in a CNBC interview.
 Bogle was also previously mentioned in Berkshire Hathaway's 2016 annual shareholder letter for his contribution of developing the investment landscape.